If you fail to plan, you plan to fail.

 Why do you need to carry out keyword research?

-Well, you need to create a content strategy around your keyword groups and optimise your site accordingly so you can start to attract more visitors - an essential stage in an inbound marketing Growth Plan!
+Well, you need to create a content strategy around your keyword groups and optimise your site accordingly so you can start to attract more visitors - an essential stage in an inbound digital Growth Plan!
 Your keywords will also influence what you write about on your blog to attract your target audience.

 Taking what you’ve learnt from researching your buyer personas and keywords, you can then start to build a content calendar.